1. Home

 South Africa operates on a performance-based bonus structure:

-⚽ Group Phase Analysis: The Road to the Knockouts
+⚽ Group Stage Analysis: Bafana Bafana's Path to the Knockout Rounds

 🔍 Scouting Report & Betting Tips

-• Mexico: Firm favorites but have "buckled" in past openers.
+• Mexico: Firm favourites but have "buckled" in past openers.
 SA stunned them 2-1 in the 2025 Gold Cup.
 Watch for teenage star Gilberto Mora.

-• Czechia: Physical giants with a leaky defense.
+• Czechia: Physical giants with a leaky defence.
 They conceded 2 goals in both recent playoffs.
 Tip: Both Teams to Score (BTTS) is a strong play.

 • South Korea: Tactical discipline and world-class talent (Son Heung-min).
 SA will need physical presence to disrupt their rhythm.